I went to law school because I wanted to help people.

-The day after I graduated with honors from Emory University School of Law, I accepted a job at the Law Office of the DeKalb County Public Defender, where I represented a high volume of clients charged with a wide variety of different offenses in metro Atlanta.
-My time as a public defender gave me an enormous amount of courtroom experience and a keen familiarity with the inner workings of the courts.
+The day after I graduated with honors from Emory University School of Law, I received and accepted a job offer to be a public defender.
+I represented a high volume of clients charged with a wide variety of different offenses in a large office in metro Atlanta.
+That time as a public defender gave me an enormous amount of valuable courtroom experience.
+Dealing with different judges, prosecutors, and police officers soon became second nature to me.

-Later on, my wife and I moved to Spartanburg, South Carolina, where I began my private practice.
-I was born and raised in Atlanta, but I now call Spartanburg home.
-My practice is focused on helping people in Spartanburg and throughout the Upstate, including Greenville, Greer, Gaffney, Union, and the surrounding areas.
+Later on, my wife and I moved to Spartanburg, where I began my private practice.
+Though born and raised in Atlanta, I now call Spartanburg home.
+My practice is focused on helping people who are accused of criminal offenses of all kinds in Spartanburg and throughout the Upstate, including Greenville, Greer, Gaffney, Union, and the surrounding areas.

-I still feel that criminal-defense practice is a service, not a job.
-This is a path that many who go to law school are not interested in pursuing.
+I believe that the practice of criminal-defense is a service, not a job.
+This is not a path that many who go to law school want to pursue.
 For me, it’s a calling, an honor, and a privilege.

 I do this work because I enjoy it and I care about it.
 If I represent you, you can rest assured that I will:

 - Take all the time you need to prepare you for what to expect.